 This is why it was important that we not only secured nutrient-dense, high-protein, and 100 percent plant-based meals but also supported small businesses located in underserved communities.

 During this extraordinarily challenging time, as families struggle to afford healthy meals, we felt an intervention like Plants to the People, tangibly helping communities, would best fulfill the spirit of our mission to protect the most vulnerable.

 We are tremendously grateful to the compassionate restaurants that participated: Bar Velo, Brooklyn Whiskers, Urban Vegan Kitchen, by CHLOE., Blossom du Jour, Screamer’s Pizzeria, Champs Diner, VSPOT, and Monk's Meats.
 We are also deeply grateful to Brooklyn borough president Eric Adams, who shared the details of the distribution with his constituents and joined us in serving the meals on Saturday.

 To weather this storm, we must work together to create systems and economies that support us all.

 Mercy For Animals has long known the value and impact of delivering healthy plant-based food to communities.
 Through our food policy program, we have worked with school districts and cities in Brazil and Mexico, providing chef training, materials, and nutritional support, to enable them to serve more plant-based meals.
 Mercy For Animals is also working with local and regional governments in the United States to adopt policies that tackle climate change by supporting sustainable plant-based food choices.

-You can support our crucial food policy work by making a donation today.
+You can support our crucial food policy work and other work to help farmed animals by making a donation today.